How to Speed Up Your Jewelry Photography Process

 GemLightbox is a plug-and-play, revolutionary photography equipment specifically designed for jewelers like you.
 It’s the simplest jewelry photography approach that allows you to take beautiful jewelry pictures with just one click using your smartphone device.
 To read more about GemLightbox and how it has simplified the jewelry photography process for jewelers, check out this post here.

 Most jewelers will eventually need to transfer the images from the memory card to their computer for post-production.
 Depending on the number of files that need to be transferred, this could be a timely process, taking from minutes to hours.
 Reduce the time taken for the transfer process by investing in an external card reader with USB 3.0 or an SD card with a high-speed capacity.
 Any SD card with speeds of over 80mb/s will suffice.

 Post-production is usually the most time-consuming phase of the jewelry photography process.
 The jeweler/photographer has to go through each individual image and realign, crop to a white background, correct colors and remove blemishes (just to name a few).
 You can read our full jewelry retouching guide here.

 The time spent in post-product can be significantly reduced if the jewelry images have been shot consistently.
 In addition, you can create macros that will automate the parts of the retouching process on a batch level that can save you plenty of time.
 In Photoshop, there is a function called “Actions” where you can record a sequence of actions to automatically adjust your contrast, hue, contrast and resizing.

-Otherwise, the more popular option to outsource the post-production to a company that specialises in jewelry image retouching.
+Otherwise, the more popular option is to outsource the post-production to a company that specializes in jewelry image retouching.
 Here at Picup Media, we can retouch any image for you for $5 with a turnaround of 72 hours.
 To get started with your free trial, simply click the button below.